Improving Demand Forecasting in Open Systems with Cartogram-Enhanced Deep Learning: Data construction and Prediction method

 There are three layers in the graph attention network (not shown in this paper because the detailed description of its basic structure is not our main concern), and the attention score is acquired only at the first layer.
 Whenever the layer passes, every node feature is updated as $\mathbf{y}^{r \prime}_u = \sum_v \alpha^{r}_{uv}\mathbf{y}^{r}_u\mathbf{W_0}$ across all three layers of the graph attention network in general.
 In our modification, we update the node feature without the importance matrix $\mathbf{W_0}$, except for the first layer, as

 This modified update process has been verified in the previous study on an approximate personalized propagation of neural predictions~\cite{Gasteiger2018APPNP}.
-We conjecture that the structure of graph attention network considered here may be similar to that of the approximate personalized propagation, supported by the improved performance.
+We conjecture that the structure of the graph attention network considered here may be similar to that of the approximate personalized propagation, supported by the improved performance.

-\emph{Predicted value}: The updated node features $\mathbf{y}_i^{\prime}$'s lead to the final output matrices $\mathbf{D}^h$, $\mathbf{D}^d$, or $\mathbf{D}^w$ of the CNN, whose important channels are determined by the feed forward neural network.
+\emph{Predicted value}: The updated node features $\mathbf{y}_i^{\prime}$'s lead to the final output matrices $\mathbf{D}^h$, $\mathbf{D}^d$, or $\mathbf{D}^w$ of the CNN, whose important channels are determined by the feed-forward neural network.
 Merging the three matrices, we accomplish a final output $\hat{\mathbf{X}}$ using another learnable importance matrix $\mathbf{W}$ computed as